-The relatively easy 6km Pulpit Rock Walk is one of the most scenic walking trails in the Blue Mountains.
+The relatively easy 3.5 km Pulpit Rock Walk is one of the most scenic walking trails in the Blue Mountains.
 The trail offers excellent views across the very impressive cliff-lines that surround the Grose Valley.

 Bridal Veil Falls is certainly not a very wide waterfall, but it’s the height (180 metres) and the impressive surrounding scenery that make it such a beautiful place on earth.

-From the Barrow Lookout, you can either follow the Braeside bushwalking trail back into Blackheath along the Govetts Leap Brook, or you can keep following the main track to the Evans Lookout, overlooking the beautiful sandstone cliffs of the Grose Valley.
+From the Barrow Lookout, you can follow the Braeside bushwalking trail back into Blackheath along the Govetts Leap Brook.

 The other walking trail, the Rodriguez Pass, is much harder and takes you to the foot of the waterfall.
 The stretch between the lookout and the foot of the waterfall is also known as the Govetts Leap descent.